'The Four Sisters: The Hippocratic Oath': Film Review

 Working with regular editor Chantal Hymans, Lanzmann slowly but surely leads us into the heart of Elias’ tragedy — and into a greater understanding of the tragedy of the Holocaust — building toward a denouement that, during the film’s Paris premiere, had an entire 1,000-seat theater holding its breath.
 While shooting the interview itself, the director would also zoom in on Elias at key moments — it’s a simple device that he employs sparingly and effectively, yet never in a way that feels gratuitous.

 Indeed, and like the greatest of filmmakers, Lanzmann knows how to use basic cinematic tools — a camera, a sound recorder and an edit table — to cut to the heart of the matter.
-The Hippocratic Oath, made over thirty years after Shoah, continues in that film's tradition as both a testament to survival and proof that the cinema can capture the most essential of human truths.
+The Hippocratic Oath, made over thirty years after Shoah, continues in that film's tradition as both a testament to survival and proof that the cinema can capture the darkest of human truths.

 Production company: Synecdoche